-The Board supports the "Corporate Governance Principles and Recommendations" issued by the Australian Stock Exchange Corporate Governance Council.
+The Board supports the "Corporate Governance Principles and Recommendations" issued by the Australian Securities Exchange Corporate Governance Council.
 These principles have been used to frame the company's Corporate Governance Policy.

-This Corporate Governance Statement is current at 23 September 2016 and was approved by the Board on that date.
+This Corporate Governance Statement is current at 28 September 2017 and has been approved by the board of the Company.